wero8a/School_District_Analysis/README.md

 A total of 461 *9th* graders had their test results voided as show on the table above.
 The new value for **Total Students** changed from 39,170 to 38,709

 ### How is the school summary affected?
 In our original code we can see that about 93% of students passed their math exams and about 97% passed their reading exams at *Thomas High School*.
-97% is an absurdly high pass rate if we consider that thousands of students attend "Thomas High School".
+97% is an absurdly high pass rate if we consider that approximately 1600 students attend "Thomas High School".
 It is no wonder that the board members noticed there was an irregularity in our data.
 #### Original Code School Summary
 ![image](https://user-images.githubusercontent.com/110706169/189081044-80e387f1-e5f3-4833-a8c3-702aa863555b.png)